< /> < /> < />

 A certain amount of hair shedding is considered normal.

-While a changing hairline can affect your self-confidence, rest assured that there are ways to treat the hair loss and encourage new hair growth (as long as it's dealt with early enough) and in time, restore your self-image.
+While a changing hairline can affect your self-confidence, rest assured that there are ways to treat the hair loss, encourage new hair growth and in time, restore your self-image.

-Pilot's personalised hair loss treatment is designed by leading Australian hair loss expert, Dr Russell Knudsen, who has 35 years of experience treating male pattern hair loss.
+Pilot's personalised hair loss treatment is designed by leading Australian hair loss expert, Dr Russell Knudsen, who has 35 years of experience treating male pattern baldness.

 There is a noticeable difference in old photos